financecanvasbiz-svg/plotform-legal/README.md

 # plotform-legal
-Public legal and compliance documents for the Inklet application.
+Public legal and compliance documents for the Plotform application.